manal112233/Delta-demo/README.md

 # Delta-demo
-Demo class for git and github
+Demo class for git and github.